 19. Diverge from Social Media Distractions

 Social media is such an important part of our lives and is one of the biggest time-killer/distractions.
-Whilst you’re at work resist the temptation of scrolling through your Instagram feed.
+While you’re at work resist the temptation of scrolling through your Instagram feed.
 Yes, I said it!
 You can set yourself two minutes to click on your Social Media (if your office permits it) after you’ve accomplished a big task.
 Some workers may need to go so far as to install anti-distraction programs like StayFocusd and Freedom, which block access to the most addictive parts of the internet for specified periods.

 20. Focus on the End Result